OpenPalp — Your Personal Heart Rhythm Programme

 Frequently asked questions

-The KardiaMobile 6L is a small handheld device that records a medical-grade six-lead ECG in 30 seconds.
+The KardiaMobile is a small handheld device that records a medical-grade single-lead ECG in 30 seconds.
 You use it whenever you feel symptoms, and once each morning at rest.
-It is loaned for the 30-day monitoring period.
-At your results appointment, you open the app and review the recordings together with Dr Ahmad.
+It is loaned for one week (£70).
+You review the Kardia recordings yourself during that time.
+There is no follow-up appointment; email [email protected] with any concerns.

-No. Your £60 clinic appointment is completely standalone.
-After your appointment, you can decide whether to continue with monitoring and the six-week improvement programme (£70).
+No. The clinic appointment is free and standalone.
+After your appointment, you can decide whether to add an optional 12-lead ECG (£49) or take home a KardiaMobile rhythm monitor for one week (£70).
+Both are optional.
 There is no obligation and no pressure.

 A normal resting ECG is reassuring, but it only captures a few seconds of your heart rhythm.
-Many palpitations are intermittent, which is why this pathway includes monitoring over 30 days — to catch what a single ECG often misses.
+Many palpitations are intermittent, which is why optional home monitoring over one week can help catch what a single ECG often misses.

 If monitoring identifies a significant rhythm abnormality — such as SVT, atrial fibrillation, significant pauses, or high ectopy burden — you will be referred to an appropriate NHS specialist.
 We provide documented findings and a clear summary to the receiving clinician.

 If monitoring does not capture an abnormal rhythm, that itself is useful information.
 Combined with a normal clinical assessment, it provides meaningful reassurance.
-The improvement programme can still help reduce symptom frequency.
+The self-guided booklet can still help reduce symptom frequency.
 If clinical concern persists, you will be referred onward.

-The KardiaMobile 6L is loaned for the duration of the programme.
-You return it at your results appointment.
+The KardiaMobile is loaned for one week.
+You return it by post (a freepost envelope is provided).
 There is no deposit or pre-authorisation.
 If the device is lost or damaged beyond reasonable wear, the replacement cost is £70.

 No. Fainting (syncope) associated with palpitations is a red flag that requires urgent or specialist assessment.
 This pathway is for low-risk patients without syncope.

 Because most low-risk palpitations are influenced by modifiable factors — caffeine, stress, sleep quality, activity levels, and how you respond to symptoms.
 Monitoring alone tells you what your heart is doing.
-The improvement programme aims to help you influence what it does next.
+The self-guided booklet aims to help you influence what it does next.

 Yes.
 This pathway does not prevent or replace referral to a cardiologist.
 If significant findings emerge, or if symptoms persist beyond the pathway, referral is arranged.
 Patients may also choose to see a private cardiologist independently at any time.